49LabsAI/SovSeal/CONTRIBUTING.md

 ## Thank You!

-Your contributions help make Lockdrop better for everyone.
+Your contributions help make SovSeal better for everyone.
 We appreciate your time and effort! 🎉